-As communication has evolved and changed in our ever-growing technological society, many schools and districts often forget to evaluate how their communication methods move the needle on family engagement and consequently end up using one-way communication methods that don’t provide families the opportunity to engage in meaningful conversations about their child’s learning.
+As digital communication has evolved, many schools and districts often forget to evaluate how their communication methods promote family engagement.
+Consequently, many end up using one-way communication methods.
+These methods don’t provide families the opportunity to engage in meaningful conversations about their child’s learning.

-For districts to further their family engagement efforts, it’s important to recognize that in our increasingly digital society, families are expecting to communicate with their child’s teacher through technology in a way that is familiar and safe.
-Using a district-wide platform that allows this type of interaction provides a space for families to engage with educators and promote better learning outcomes for their students.
 This type of technology can help districts: conform to the needs of our younger-generation family populations, eliminate “app overload” and the sporadic usage of different tools, eliminate the burden of educators having to manage the setup of their own technology, and provide everyone with a tool that is unified with the district’s overall family engagement strategies.

-One of the growing benefits of using a district-wide technology is that it is becoming one of the easiest and most impactful ways to engage families.
-We cannot overlook the changing family culture as generations shift away from Baby Boomers and into later Gen Xers and Millennials.
-Society is now in a time where 95% of people in the United States own a cellphone, nine-in-ten or more adults younger than 50 say they go online or own a smartphone, and young adults report preferring texting to phone calls.
+Using a district-wide communication technology is one of the easiest ways to engage today’s families.
+Don’t overlook the changing culture, as family generations shift from Baby Boomers to late Gen Xers and early Millennials.
+Today, 95% of people in the United States own a cellphone, nine-in-ten or more adults younger than 50 say they go online or own a smartphone, and young adults report preferring texting to phone calls.
 By accounting for these changes and adapting family engagement strategies, school districts can establish an impactful way through technology to have more meaningful two-way conversations with families that promote efficacy and engagement.

 By accounting for these changes and adapting family engagement strategies, school districts can establish an impactful way through technology to have more meaningful two-way conversations with families that promote efficacy and engagement.

-As Dr. Steve Constantino, a national family engagement expert has said: we don’t need to do extra to engage families, we just need to “do what we already do, only differently.”
+As family engagement expert Dr. Steve Constantino said in one of Livingtree’s family engagement webinars: we don’t need to do extra to engage families, we just need to “do what we already do, only differently.”
 In this case, a family engagement technology can help districts sustain their family engagement efforts, but through a new channel that is familiar to families.
 (Read our previous blog for more on how technology improves family engagement)

-Another benefit of a district-wide family engagement platform is being able to provide a consistent place for families to engage in their child’s learning from classroom to classroom, school to school, and year to year.
-Regardless of the classroom, grade, or school a child attends in the district, a family will always remain on the same unified platform.
-Without a district-wide platform, both schools and teachers are typically faced with using one of the many “teacher-parent” communication tools out there such as Remind, ClassDojo, or even social media, thus resulting in a number of sporadic tools and apps throughout the district.
+A district-wide communication platform provides a dedicated place for families to engage in their child’s learning from classroom to classroom, school to school, and year to year.
+Regardless of the classroom, grade, or school that a child attends in the district, a family will always remain on the same unified platform.
+Without a district-wide platform, schools and teachers are typically left using one of the many teacher-parent communication tools out there such as Remind, ClassDojo, or even social media.
+This leads to a number of sporadic tools and apps throughout the district.

 This is important in regard to the concept of “App Overload.”
-If one teacher is using a free EdTech app, and the next is on Instagram, and the school administration uses Twitter in addition to a website, it can be harder than ever for families to stay engaged.
-While these apps are typically helpful in providing messaging, behavior reports, or classroom pictures, their sporadic teacher to teacher usage consequently causes an “App Overload” effect on families which leads to disengagement over time.
-By providing one consistent place for families to see what’s going on in the classroom, have conversations with their child’s educator, and view upcoming events from the classroom, school and district, engagement in their child’s learning increases (click here to learn more about App Overload in our Family Engagement Tech Guide).
+If one teacher is using a free EdTech app, and the next is on Instagram, and the school administration uses Twitter in addition to a website, it can be harder than ever for families to keep up.
+While these apps are typically helpful in providing parents information, parents soon find themselves going one place for this, and another place for that.
+Soon, the sporadic teacher-by-teacher usage consequently causes an “App Overload” effect on families.
+This unfortunately leads to frustration and disengagement over time.

-By establishing a district-wide family engagement platform, the entire district benefits by saving teachers from the upkeep of classroom setup, rostering, and the adoption associated with the number of free teacher communication apps.
-However, when schools and teachers resort to using free apps or programs, they are often tasked with having to set up their classroom, upkeep the roster of students and families, and most of all push for families to onboard and adopt the platform.
-This is a lot of time and energy that educators don’t have, nor is it something they should have to do.
+Additionally, establishing a district-wide platform saves teachers time from the common “upkeep” associated with typical teacher communication apps.
+When schools and teachers resort to using free apps, they are often tasked with having to set up their classroom, upkeep the roster of students and families, and most of all push for families to onboard and adopt the platform.
+This is a lot of time and energy that educators shouldn’t have to spend when it comes to family engagement.

-By partnering with a family engagement platform like Livingtree Engage, classroom networks are built for every school, rosters are created and updated with SIS integration, and families are automatically onboarded through emails and text messages at the beginning of every year – thus eliminating the burden and saving time for educators throughout the district.
+By partnering with a family engagement platform like Livingtree Engage, classroom networks are built for every school, rosters are created and updated with SIS integration, and families are automatically onboarded through emails and text messages at the beginning of every year.
+This eliminates the burden and saves time for educators throughout the district.

-The final benefit of using a district-wide family engagement technology is being able to provide everyone with a platform aligned with the district’s family engagement strategy.
-Years of research, planning, and development typically go into a school district’s family engagement process, and being able to sustain those efforts over time is crucial.
-With so much time and money going into providing professional development and family engagement training for district members, it’s important to be able to use a single platform that they can then effectively use.
-So much of that can be wasted if families are becoming frustrated and disengaged due to the overwhelming number of apps.
-But when educators understand how to engage every family AND have a unified platform to do so, then meaningful conversations that lead to the trusting relationships crucial to family engagement can occur.
+A further benefit of using a district-wide technology is that everyone can align with the district’s family engagement strategy.
+Years of research, planning, and development typically go into a school district’s family engagement process.
+Sustaining those efforts over time is crucial.
+When staff members take part in professional development, it’s beneficial to have a platform that staff can then effectively use.
+Schools move backward if families are becoming frustrated and disengaged from the overwhelming number of apps.
+However, when educators have a unified platform that they can incorporate strategies with, family engagement improves.

 Livingtree Engage is a district-wide platform designed to provide a safe, secure space for educators and families to engage in a child’s learning – because engaged families ultimately produce better learning outcomes for every child.
-So, if families have one consistent place to see what’s going on in the classroom, have conversations with their child’s educator, and view upcoming events from the classroom, school, and district, school districts will see increased family engagement, and ultimately student success.
+So, if families have one consistent place to see what’s going on in the classroom, have conversations with their child’s teacher, and view upcoming events from the classroom, school, and district, school districts will see increased family engagement, and ultimately student success.